mahidaparth7/node-deploy/README.md

 npm install -g https://github.com/mahidaparth7/node-deploy

 # Step 1: Initialize your project
-cd path/to/app
+- cd path/to/app
-node-up init
+- `node-up init`
 ----------------

 # Step 2: Customize your config
 ### There are a miniumum of 10 properties in your config that need to be changed.

 **For each server:**
-- host - Usually is the IP Address of the server
+- host - IP Address of the server
 - server authentication - You can use a password or set pem to the path to a private key.
 If neither are set, it uses ssh-agent

 **For Node, Mongo setup**